xiaoxiae/videos/12-state-space/DESCRIPTION.md

-An overview of algorithms that explore the state space (BFS, Dijkstra, A*).
+A visual introduction to algorithms that explore the state space (BFS, Dijkstra, A*).

-The A* video: TODO
+Polylog's A* video: TODO
 Advent of Code: https://adventofcode.com/

 ------------------